Stress Testing Factual Consistency Metrics for Long-Document Summarization: Metric Robustness in Long-Form Summarization

 Most factuality metrics in existing literature are designed for short inputs and cannot directly process the full content of long documents due to token length limitations.
 This is particularly problematic in long-form summarization, where summaries may draw on information scattered across multiple sections or even multiple documents.
 To address this, we follow the retrieval-augmented strategy proposed by~\citet{DBLP:conf/coling/BishopAX24}, which enables factuality evaluation at the sentence level without requiring the metric to ingest the entire source document at once.

 Let $S = \{s_1, s_2, \dots, s_m\}$ denote the summary, where each $s_j$ is a sentence, and let $D = \{d_1, d_2, \dots, d_n\}$ be the set of sentences in the source document.
 For each summary sentence $s_j$, we compute a sentence embedding $\mathbf{e}_j$, and similarly obtain embeddings $\{\mathbf{e}_1^D, \dots, \mathbf{e}_n^D\}$ for the source document using a pre-trained sentence encoder.
-We compute cosine similarity between $s_j$ and each $d_i \in D$ and retrieve the top-$K$ most similar source sentences.
+We compute cosine similarity\footnote{\bl{We use SBERT (\texttt{bert-base-nli-mean-tokens})~\cite{reimers-gurevych-2019-sentence} for computing all sentence similarities.}} between $s_j$ and each $d_i \in D$ and retrieve the top-$K$ most similar source sentences.
 Each retrieved sentence $d_{j,k}$ is then expanded to include the surrounding context within a symmetric window size $w$, forming a snippet:

 We evaluate the factual consistency of $s_j$ against each of the $K$ context snippets, using any automated metric $\mathcal{M}$, and take the maximum score:

 Finally, the summary-level factuality score is computed by averaging these sentence-level scores across all sentences in the summary.
 In our experiments, we explore how varying $w$ affects metric behavior, shedding light on the sensitivity of different metrics to retrieval context size.